 OAG has the world’s largest network of air travel data, including the definitive schedules database of more than 900 airlines and over 4,000 airports.
 With the most extensive flight status information database in the market, OAG handles more than 57 million records of flight status updates per year, processes 1.4 billion requests and continues to deliver more than 54 million dynamic flight status updates daily.

 Corporate Ink for OAG

 +1 617 969 9192

-What role do airline alliances and partnerships play?
-OAG's Chief Analyst, John Grant and Deirdre Fulton, industry analyst and partner at Midas ...
+Was Summer 2023 a Success for Airlines?
+OAG's Chief Analyst, John Grant and Deirdre Fulton, Industry Analyst and partner at Midas Aviation, were ...